Pricing FAQs

 Please refer to our guide here.

 It's possible to combine manual price lists and automatic price lists!
 This is a great way to automate your pricing and give you the flexibility to manually specify pricing for specific products.
-Once you've created your price list using "automatic" rules, simply click "Options" and then "Upload CSV" and you can manually upload any additional prices you want to assign to the price list.

 You can then easily check these via the Price Editor.